spongioblast/node-red-contrib-local-mihome/README.md

 ## Adding device support

 If you want to add device support, you can make a PR or add request in discussions of `node-mihome` package.
-Check [supported devices](https://github.com/maxinminax/node-mihome/blob/master/DEVICES.md) in `node-mihome` package.
+To check which devices are supportet look up [supported devices](https://github.com/maxinminax/node-mihome/blob/master/DEVICES.md) in `node-mihome` package.

 ## Examples